chef-cft/habitat-workshop-environment/README.md

 > Login password for workstations: chefhab1!
 > Number of workstations: 1

-Note!!
-Number of workstations you request should == # of students + yourself + a couple spare just in case

 > Card deck color: |blue| red
 > Email, without the chef.io (i.e. adamleff): |kkwentus|